canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 She invites Finn to present at a scientific conference, and Finn becomes convinced he must make himself smarter to talk to these distinguished scientists.
 He finds his salvation in the returning Choose Goose, who gives Finn the 'glasses of Nerdicon'.

-As Finn e get a version of the famous 'powers of ten' zoom, which apparently establishes that the Adventure Time physics is recursive.
-Actually, let's talk about that...
+As Finn puts on the glasses, we get a version of the famous 'powers of ten' zoom, which apparently establishes that the Adventure Time physics is recursive.
+Actually, if the last episode review was self-indulgent Marx wank, let's take this opportunity to babble about physics.
+(Do you regret clicking this link now?)

 First, we see Finn's skin cells (rather magnified in size).
 Flying between cells, we the layer of cells beneath, then a swarm of molecules... and then things get weird.
 Inside a single molecule, we find a universe of individual atoms, portrayed in the old never-actually-accepted-by-physicists style, where three electrons orbit the nucleus in three different planes.
 And then we zoom in further, and we're zooming in on galaxies, and further still, onto Ooo and on Finn himself.